 CONNECTIONS THROUGH COLLECTIONS

-The Reunion Project is the "R" in HEARTS and provides an important genealogical component to the park, with a mission to connect descendants of this land.
+The Reunion Project is the "R" in HEARTS and provides an important genealogical component with the mission to connect descendants of this land.

 Many descendants of enslaved people seek connections to their heritage, which is often difficult due to a lack of documentation.
 Through the Reunion Project, we are bridging new connections bringing people together and building community.